ryuichiueda/slides_marp/prob_robotics_2025/lesson5e.md

     - About 30 trials for $t^*_\text{after} = 0.8$
     - More than 100 trials for $t^*_\text{after} = 0.7$
         - 100 trials reduce the probability below 10%
-- A much larger number of trials is required (than what a student in the department would expect)
+- A much larger number of trials is required (than what a student would expect)

 ![bg right:25% 100%](./figs/false_prob_reduction.png)